Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Training Details

 \subsection{Training Setup}

-\paragraph{General training hyperparameters.} All general training settings, including the batch size, number of epochs, learning rate schedule, optimizer choice, and so on, are identical to those used in SimPO~\cite{SimPO_2024}, ensuring a fair and controlled comparison.
+\paragraph{General training hyperparameters.} All general training settings, including the batch size, number of epochs, learning rate schedule, optimizer choice, and so on, are identical to those used in SimPO~\citep{SimPO_2024}, ensuring a fair and controlled comparison.

-\paragraph{Method-specific training hyperparameters.} For the training hyperparameters of DPO~\cite{DPO_2023} and SimPO~\cite{SimPO_2024}, we follow the \href{https://github.com/princeton-nlp/SimPO?tab=readme-ov-file#hyperparameter-tuning}{officially recommended best practices} to ensure optimal performance.
-For Omni-DPO, we observed that the choice of hyperparameters can vary between models and affects the benchmark outcomes.
-To address this, we run preliminary experiments to identify appropriate values for the performance weight $w_{\text{perf}}$ hyperparameters $\gamma$ and $\tau_{\text{ref}}$, as illustrated in the main paper~\cref{subfig:wr_vs_gamma,subfig:wr_vs_tau_ref}, the practical range of $\gamma$ is $[1.0,5.0]$ and $\tau_{\text{ref}}$ is $[0.5,2.0]$.
-Once these ranges were established, we maintained largely consistent hyperparameter configurations across all models and datasets to demonstrate the robustness and scalability of Omni-DPO.
+\paragraph{Method-specific training hyperparameters.} For the training hyperparameters of DPO~\citep{DPO_2023} and SimPO~\citep{SimPO_2024}, we follow the \href{https://github.com/princeton-nlp/SimPO?tab=readme-ov-file#hyperparameter-tuning}{officially recommended best practices} and perform a grid search to select configurations that achieve the best performance.
+For Uni-DPO, we observed that the choice of hyperparameters can vary between models and affect the benchmark outcomes.
+To address this, we run preliminary experiments to identify appropriate values for the performance weight $w_{\text{perf}}$ hyperparameters $\gamma$ and $\tau_{\text{ref}}$, as illustrated in the main paper~\cref{subfig:wr_vs_gamma,subfig:wr_vs_tau_ref}, the practical range of $\gamma$ is $[1.0,5.0]$ and that of $\tau_{\text{ref}}$ is $[0.5,2.0]$.
+Once these ranges were established, we \textbf{maintained largely consistent hyperparameter configurations across all models, datasets, and benchmarks} to demonstrate the robustness and scalability of Uni-DPO.
 Detailed training configurations for textual understanding tasks are given in~\cref{tab:textual_training_setup}, and for mathematical reasoning tasks and multimodal tasks are provided in~\cref{tab:math_training_setup}.

 \paragraph{Computation environment.} Our experiments were mainly conducted based on the code from the \href{https://github.com/princeton-nlp/SimPO}{SimPO repository} to ensure a fair comparison.
-All computational tasks are performed on a single suite of 8xH800 GPUs.
+All computations are performed on 8xH800 GPUs.